Nexmo/station/_tabbed/getting-started/make-phone-call/ios.md

 You can now make an App-to-Phone call.

-The `Call` button press is already connected to `ViewController`.
+The `Call` button press is already connected to `MakePhoneCallViewController`.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/start-call'
 ```

-You are expected to replace `CALLEE_PHONE_NUMBER` with the number to be called.
-But, ultimately, the number that is actually called is the one supplied in the `Answer URL` webhook.
+Even though you are specifying the callee phone number, ultimately, the number that is actually called is the one supplied in the `Answer URL` webhook.
 In a real-life use case, you would create a server component to serve as the `Answer URL`.
 The app will send to your backend, through the `Answer URL` the `CALLEE_PHONE_NUMBER`, the backend would validate it and then supply it in the JSON returned.

 > **Note:** Whilst the default HTTP method for the `Answer URL` is `GET`, `POST` can also be used.

 ### Call Handler

-Note the use of `NXMCallHandlerServer` as the `callHandler` in the `client`'s `call:` method above; this specifies that the logic of the call is defined by the server - a requirement for outbound PSTN calls.
+Note the use of `NXMCallHandler.server` as the `callHandler` in the `client`'s `call:` method above; this specifies that the logic of the call is defined by the server - a requirement for outbound PSTN calls.

- The other `callHandler` is `NXMCallHandlerInApp`, useful for making simple calls as shown in [this tutorial](/tutorials/client-sdk-ios-in-app-calling).
+ The other `callHandler` is `NXMCallHandler.inApp`, useful for making simple calls as shown in [this tutorial](/tutorials/client-sdk-ios-in-app-calling).

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/call-type'